JohnVinyard/music-synthesis/README.md

 injected in the discriminator is a work in progress, and whether transposed convolutions are better than nearest-neighbor upsampling

+# Wednesday, March 25 3PM
+Injecting conditioning information both per-band and when all bands are fused seems to help.

 # Questions
 - Why do GAN pairs seem to perform so much better on speech than music?
 Is it the amount of variance in the audio.
 Is it a question of consistent loudness